berretterry/sdm-proxy-cluster/README.md

 ### AWS

-The following infrastructure is always created:
+The following infrastructure is always created in AWS:

 - There is a single VPC with 2 public subnets and 2 private subnets.
 - 1 NLB is configured to direct traffic from incoming 443 to the Proxy Bridge.
 This also handles communication between the Proxy Worker and Bridge.